katatest/test1/README.md

 - Subtraction rule, where a smaller roman numeral char precedes a larger one to combine for a value, is limited to:

-	IV, IX
-	XL, XC
-	CD, CM
+	IV, IX, XL, XC, CD, CM

-Also build is a testing program that makes use of libcheck for basic unit tests.
+Also built is a testing program that makes use of libcheck for basic unit tests.

 --------------------------------------------------